 Do I need a bank account for my NGO in China?

-If you would like to start a business in China or if you want to set up a foundation in China, please feel free to talk to our company formation representatives.
+If you would like to open a company in China or if you want to set up a foundation in China, please feel free to talk to our company formation representatives.

 What other documents do I need for opening an NGO in China?